 Our equity investments in privately-held companies are not included in the table above and are discussed in Note 3.
-See Note 8 for the fair value measurement of our derivative contracts and Note 10 for the fair value measurement of our convertible senior notes, which are also not included in the table above.
+See Note 8 for the fair value measurement of our derivative contracts and Note 10 for the fair value measurement of our long-term debt, which are also not included in the table above.